hsinnan75/GSAlign/README.md

 # Compiling

 To compile GSAlign and the index tool, please change to GSAlign's folder and just type 'make' to compile GSAlign and bwa_index.
-If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.
+If the compilation or the programs fail, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes